 |Status of Implementation Progress (Outputs, Activities, and Issues)||

 i.
-10 CTEVT constituent schools designated to be developed as model schools and self assessment completed on September 2014.
+10 CTEVT constituent schools designated to be developed as model schools and self-assessment completed on September 2014.
 Activities with quality standards are agreed for the year 2015, 2016 and 2017.
-Also conducted quality performance coaching to QIP schools.
-ADB-contracted TVET Specialists are reviewing the quality improvement progress and management in QIP schools.

 |Geographical Location||Nation-wide, Balaju, Bharatpur, Dang, Dhankuta, Doti, Kavre, Lahan, Nepalgunj, Tanahun|

 |During Project Design||A project preparatory technical assistance financed by Japan Fund for Poverty Reduction assisted the Government and ADB to consult with stakeholders including the government, private sector (employers), public and private training providers, teachers and potential beneficiaries to ensure market-oriented and inclusive training programs.|